REST API Endpoints

 Using Skip will let you use your Endpoint without testing, BUT you will not be shown a list of available fields for data returned by this Endpoint when using it in a Component or Action and you'll lose other benefits from having a data schema associated with your Endpoint.

-If for some reason you really need to skip, you should come back and Test as soon as possible.
+If for some reason you really need to skip, you should come back and Test then re-save the Endpoint as soon as possible.

 Editing an Endpoint

-Click on one of your existing Endpoints in the API & Cloud Services modal to adjust any of the previously configured settings for your Endpoint.
+Click on one of your existing Services in the API & Cloud Services modal and select the Endpoint from the Endpoints section to adjust any of the previously configured settings.

 Duplicating an Endpoint